insideout10/wordlift-docs/docs/analysis.rst

 * **Navigator**
 		|	Provides content recommendations by presenting relevant **internal** website links (links to other blognposts on the same website).

-Each widget has a corresponding shortcode: review the `widget-shortcodes <shortcodes.html#widget-shortcodes>`_ for more information on how this works.
+Each widget has a corresponding shortcode; review the `widget shortcodes page <shortcodes.html#widget-shortcodes>`_ for more information on how this works.

 Analysing the text